Vine-git/Vine-git/README.md

 Welcome to my GitHub!
-I'm Vine
+I'm Vine.
 I'm an aspiring cybersecurity analyst with a passion for ethical hacking, digital forensics, and security awareness.
 My goal is to help individuals and small businesses stay protected online while developing real-world security skills and tools.

 ---